rust-skia/rust-skia/README.md

 ### Bindings & Supported Features

-The supported bindings and Skia features are desribed in the [skia-safe package's readme](skia-safe/README.md).
+The supported bindings and Skia features are described in the [skia-safe package's readme](skia-safe/README.md).

 ## Building